vaibhav-rm/Leetcode-Solutions/index.md

 # 🧩 My LeetCode Solutions

 Welcome!
 This site contains my personal solutions to [LeetCode](https://leetcode.com) problems.
-Each solution is categorized by topic (e.g., Arrays, Strings) and linked directly to the source file.
+Each solution is categorized by topic (e.g., Arrays, Strings) and linked directly to the solution page.

 ---